What is Acupuncture? How does it work?

 How much does it cost?
 Does my benefit plan cover acupuncture?

-Acupuncture is $80 per treatment.
 Most extended benefit plans cover all, or a portion of, the treatment cost.
-Acupuncture is not covered by regular MSP, but those with MSP Premium Assistance are qualified for a $23 reimbursement per treatment up to 10 visits per year.
+Although regular MSP does not cover acupuncture, those who have MSP Premium Assistance qualify for a $23 reimbursement per treatment up to 10 visits per year.